 To have, and to hold, and to love till death do us part.

-I no longer question the tight, sometimes frustratingly undefined nappy curl of this, my crown
+I no longer lose sleep over the tight, sometimes frustratingly undefined nappy curl of this, my CROWN

 because I’ve come to understand that my hair sets its own boundaries,